sozubek/Machine-Learning/Principal-Component-Analysis/README.md

 In pca_mnist.py, we implement principal component analysis with MNIST handwritten digits dataset.
 The data is available at http://www.cs.nyu.edu/~roweis/data.html .
-In particular we apply pca to the images of digit 9 which consists of 5949 training examples.
+In particular we apply pca to the image set of the digit 9 which consists of 5949 training examples.
 We pick the number of principal components such that 95% variance is retained.
 We display the first 16 principal components.
 We also display an example of a handwritten digit before and pca is applied.
 The plots are available at: